ARNO RAFAEL MINKKINEN

 ARNO RAFAEL MINKKINEN ARTIST STATEMENT AND SELECTED BIO

 A simple credo drives my work: Make it different, keep it the same.
 Working primarily alone, my camera is the photographer.
 No one sees the picture at the moment of exposure, not even my own eye, or eyes depending on the viewing screen.
 I make myself the subject of the photograph so no one else comes in harm’s way.
 Refusing manipulation allows me to collaborate with reality and call myself a documentary photographer.
 Being without clothes instills timelessness and creates an equation that declares we are all but a part of nature.
-Image locations by now number some thirty countries around the world and thirty American States from Florida to Alaska, Arizona to Maine.
-Ever since 1970, it’s been that way for two hundred seasons and I’m still counting.
+Image locations by now number some thirty countries around the world from Athens to Zagreb and thirty American States from Florida to Alaska, Arizona to Maine.
+1970 to tomorrow, it’s been that way for over two hundred seasons and still counting.

 Arno Rafael Minkkinen is a Finnish American photographer and former Madison Avenue copywriter.
 He holds an MFA in Photography from Rhode Island School of Design, studying there with Harry Callahan and Aaron Siskind.
 Seven monographs have been published.
 The latest, titled Minkkinen, won the German Photo Book Prize in Gold in 2019, a special Jury Award followed from the Finnish Photo Book Award committee a year later.
 Among other awards, four stand out: the Lucie Award for Fine Art Achievement presented by Scott Landis and Sally Mann at Carnegie Hall in 2013; a John Simon Guggenheim Fellowship in 2015; the Pro Finlandia medal bestowed on the Centennial of Finnish Independence in 2017; the Honored Educator Award from the Society for Photographic Education presented in Cleveland not far from the Rock n’ Roll Hall of Fame in Cleveland.